PhilipPartsch/Howto-Sphinx/docs/variant_management.rst

 ====================================

-In the Useblocks Collections extension documentation, you can find a wonderfull documentation `How to use if-collection`_.
+In the Useblocks Collections extension documentation, you can find a wonderful documentation `How to use if-collection`_.

 1. For sure you have to add the `sphinxcontrib.collections` extension from useblocks to your extensions in :code:`conf.py`.